 - 1. Students must adhere to the Student Code of Conduct, Student Handbook, Acceptable Use Policy and all Board Policies, particularly Internet Acceptable Use. - 2.
-Each teacher has the discretion to allow and regulate the use of personal devices in the classroom and on specific projects. - 3.
+Personal devices can be used before school, during class changes, at lunch and after school.
+Use of devices during class time is prohibited unless allowed by the teacher.
+(CHS/CMS) Any of these times may be restricted by building specific administrators. - 3.
 Approved devices must be in silent mode while on school campus, unless otherwise allowed by an administrator/teacher.
 Headphones may be used with administrator/teacher permission. - 4.
-Devices may not be used to cheat on assignments, quizzes, or tests or for non-instructional purposes (such as making personal phone calls and text messaging). - 5.
-Students may not use devices to record, transmit, or post photographic images or video of a person or persons on campus during school hours or during school activities, unless otherwise allowed by an administrator/teacher. - 6.
+Devices may not be used to cheat on assignments, quizzes, or tests or for non-instructional purposes (such as making personal phone calls and text messaging).

+- 5. Students may not use devices to record, transmit, or post photographic images or video of a person or persons on campus during school hours or during school activities, unless otherwise allowed by an administrator/teacher. - 6.
 Devices may only be used to access computer files on internet sites which are relevant to the classroom curriculum - 7.
-School computers are property of Cambridge City Schools and damage to these devices will result in restitution to school by offending party.
+School computers are property of Cambridge City Schools and damage to these devices will result in restitution to school by the offending party.